KonradReuter/PVS/scripts/README.md

 ## --file-name

-Name of the weight file that should be loaded/saved.
-Will be slightly modified by the different functions to avoid naming conflicts.
+Name of the weight file that should be loaded / the model should be saved to.

-- The pretrain function save the weights as "<file_name>_pretrained.pt".

-- The train function looks for a file named "<file_name>_pretrained.pt" if the pretrained flag is set.
-It saves the resulting weight file under "<file_name><validation_fold>.pt".
-The validation fold number is specified in the [args.json](../config/args.json) file.

-- The multiThresholdEvaluation function does not add anything to the file name, it simply tries to load "<file_name> as the weight file.

-- The evaluate function looks for a weight file as saved by the training function, so "<file_name><validation_fold>.pt".

 ## --run-name

 Name of the run under which the training/evaluation process is logged in WandB.
 Can be ignored, if WandB is not used.

-## --pretrained
+## --pretrained-file

-If true, the train function tries to load pretrained model weights.
+Lets you specify a pretrained weight file that should be loaded.

 ## --test-set